Who does Canada really think it is, no, really, I would like to know. Who are they, and where did they come from.

 FourtyBee is an outlet to publish aerial photos, videos, and stories about the evolution of drone technology, documenting ongoing land encroachments; residential and commercial development.
 We capture images, videos and stories from landmarks to people, we research the history of Grand River Country (and beyond) from a Mohawk perspective.

-The land along Grand River and Bay of Quinte were placed under a special trust when the Seal of Upper of Canada was affixed to it [Haldimand Proclamation], this pledged the faith of the “new” Canadian Government to the Mohawk on these two tracts of land, and they became Trustees for the Benefit of the Mohawk and Such others of the Six Nations of Indians, for greater certainty the UE Mohawk descendants.
+The land along Grand River and Bay of Quinte was placed under a special trust when the Canadain Government confirmed the document in 1791 [Haldimand Proclamation], this pledged the faith of the “new” Canadian Government to the Mohawk on these two tracts of land, and they became Trustees for the Benefit of the Mohawk and Such others of the Six Nations of Indians, for greater certainty the UE Mohawk descendants.

 Today, the Government of Canada and those in municipal offices to newcomers alike, who take the Oath of Allegiance, are in effect also, pledged to the Mohawks by this deed, this is a lifetime obligation.

 This is the basis of any foundational structure that Canada can claim; when anyone takes the Oath of Office or Oath of Allegiance regardless of these words being visually embedded or verbally spoken, they are not required as part of the Oath to bind them to these laws, Mohawks and our lands.
 These are the pillars and foundations of the Canadian Society.

 So who is Canada?
 They are a subservient nation to the Queen of England, the Queen and UEL Mohawks share a familial bond, and perpetual offensive and defensive alliance.